utah-cs3550-fa24/assignments/hw5.md

 [docs-upt]: https://docs.djangoproject.com/en/4.2/topics/auth/default/#django.contrib.auth.decorators.user_passes_test

-Before rendering the login page *or* redirecting to the `next` parameter, we need to make sure this URL is to our own server;
+Before redirecting to the `next` parameter, we need to make sure this URL is to our own server; otherwise we'd have an "open redirect" vulnerability.
+This is a little tricky; the code needs to look like
-otherwise we'd have an "open redirect" vulnerability.
-This is a little tricky; the code needs to look like this:
+this:

 ```
 def login_form(request):